jantinnerezo/livewire-range-slider/README.md

 <x-range-slider :options="$options" wire:model.defer="values" />
 ```

-#### Targetting handle values
+#### Multiple properties

-Targetting a property for each handle also works out-of-the-box, simply add the properties to `wire:models` comma separated.
+Targetting a property for each handle also works out-of-the-box, simply add the properties comma separated.

 ```php